UksusoFF/laravel-service-monitor/README.md

 # Laravel Service Monitor

-Web service for monitor other servers and their SSL certificates.
+Web service for monitor other services and their SSL certificates.

 Made with [Laravel](https://laravel.com) and [Orchid](https://orchid.software).